cozy/cozy-docs/src/documents/en/host/install/install-on-raspberry.html.md

 ssh pi@<ip-of-your-raspberrypi>
 ```

-By the way, do not forget to change the `pi` password and [reset the security
+By the way, do not forget to change the `pi` password.
-tokens](/host/manage.html#about-security-in-pre-installed-images)!